neerajmahajan/recap-java/basic/README.md

   return Objects.hash(age,name,salary);
 ```

+##### InstanceOf
+* instanceof checks if the left operand is the same class or interface (or a subclass) as the right operand.
+* If the left operand is null, the result is false.
+* If the two operands are not in the same class hierarchy, the code will not compile.

 ##### Enums
 * An enum is a class that represents an enumeration.
 * An enumeration is a fixed set of constant values.